ophelialabs/ophelialabs.github.io/docs/src/index.md

 - Cochneal implants a bi huh also with algae lighting up like a x-mas tree
 - "Better be glad you caught us on camera".
 - I will prove it, without it looking "fried"
-- "I should have never taken this job"
+- "I should have never taken this job"; I thought he was your specialty?
 - Eyes magnetic?
 See image.jl.
 Scientific method here we go!

 ## What information did I offload?